8nhuman8/nebular-automata/README.md

 ## Usage
 1. Upgrade required packages with `pip install -r requirements.txt --upgrade` (if you don't have one, it will be automatically installed).
+2. Open the folder with the scripts.
+3. Check out all the command-line parameters.
-2. Run the program with `python main.py --help` and check out all the parameters.
+4. Run the `main.py` with `python main.py --help` and read the description with all the parameters.
-3. Run the program again with the parameters you need.
+5. Run the `main.py` again with the parameters you need.
-4. Enjoy the beauty.
+6. Enjoy the beauty.

 ## Command-line arguments description
 ```